How it works

 Volunteers can provide an extra pair of hands to help with various projects you are busy with.
 Many of our hosts practice Permaculture or Bio-dynamic growing methods.
 Some hosts make a living off their land, others are homesteaders interested in self-sufficiency, some are families others are individuals.
 There are also cooperatives, communities and eco- villages.

-WWOOF New Zealand currently includes properties that are not organic, but still have a desire to share their lifestyle.
+WWOOF New Zealand may include properties that are not organic, but still have a desire to share their lifestyle.
 All hosts have valuable experiences and knowledge to share.
 In order to make it easier for volunteers to search for a host that best matches the skills/ experiences they have or want to learn, we have two websites one for WWOOF hosts and one Cultural Exchange(CE) hosts.
 Cultural Exchange hosts join here.